-The process for making changes to degree program begins with the department curriculum committee and requires the approval of the division curriculum committee, the dean, the Graduate Faculty Senate, and the Dean of the Graduate School, prior to the approval by both the Provost and the Chancellor.
+The process for making changes to degree program begins with the department curriculum committee and may require the approval of the division curriculum committee, the dean, the Graduate Faculty Senate, and the Dean of the Graduate School, prior to the approval by both the Provost and the Chancellor.
 Once approved by the Provost and the Chancellor, the paperwork will be forwarded to the UM System Office of the Vice President for Academic Affairs for approval and transmittal to the Coordinating Board for Higher Education (CBHE).
 Change processes vary depending upon the nature of the proposed change.
 See the Provost’s website for information about the types of changes and related steps of approval.

 Once the dean of the academic unit has approved the request, send the completed proposal to the Graduate School.